servicetitan/Stl.Fusion/docs/tutorial/Intro.md

 ```

 As you see, the key part there is `.ChangedAsync()` function,
-which is supposed to trigger once changes happen.
-It's easy
+which is supposed to asynchronously complete once changes happen.
-to write it for the `localState`, but what about the
+It's easy to write it for the `localState`, but what about the
 `cachedServerState`?
 It's actually pretty hard, assuming that:
 * `cachedServerState` is a small part of "full" server-side state
   that client caches (stores locally)